Essential Oils For Post-Lockdown Anxiety

 Lavender essential oil

 This is a highly versatile essential oil that can be used to treat multiple ailments, including anxiety.
 A study at United Hospital in St Paul, Minnesota USA, found that systematically using the essential oil reduced preoperative anxiety in surgical patients.
-It also has benefits among other anxiety sufferers and research has shown applications of the oils – whether through a vaporiser or burner, massage or warm bath – can reduce symptoms.
+It also has benefits among other anxiety sufferers and research has shown applications of the oils – whether through a burner, massage or warm bath – can reduce symptoms.

 Frankincense essential oil